Technology innovation to close the Justice Gap

 The outcomes and impacts of the Legal Help Gateway will be:

-- improved access to legal help for people who cannot afford the help of a lawyer, and for not-for-profit organisations, with significantly more people and organisations provided with legal assistance (we estimate that we will help 3 times as many people once our Gateway is launched both through increasing the number of people that we are able to match with pro bono lawyers, and through increasing the number of people that we direct to self-help resources);
+- improved access to legal help for people who cannot afford the help of a lawyer, community legal centres, and for not-for-profit organisations, with significantly more people and organisations provided with legal assistance (we estimate that we will help 3 times as many people once our Gateway is launched both through increasing the number of people that we are able to match with pro bono lawyers, and through increasing the number of people that we direct to self-help resources);

 - search costs and stress reduced for those seeking legal help;